kunitoki/LuaBridge3/Manual.md

 /// Gets the global namespace registration object.
 Namespace getGlobalNamespace (lua_State* L);

+/// Gets a namespace registration object using a table on top of the stack.
+Namespace getNamespaceFromStack (lua_State* L);

 /// Invokes a LuaRef if it references a lua callable. template <class...
 Args>
 LuaResult call(const LuaRef& object, Args&&... args)